Our farm-to-closet approach.

 4. Fabric Dyeing

 Finally, the fabric is shipped in large rolls to our family-owned cut & sew partners in Illinois and California where it is turned into your wardrobe staples.
-At this stage.
-We print the patterns, cut the fabric into individual pieces, and then sew the pieces into the final form.
+At this stage, we print the patterns, cut the fabric into individual pieces, and then sew the pieces into the final form.
 We maximize stitches per inch for durability and pre-shrink everything we make.

 We believe you deserve to know every hand that touches your clothing.

 Check out the journey of your Pareto piece on the hangtag that comes with every garment.
+Oh, and did we mention our packaging is reusable, recyclable, and made with 100% recycled content.